Content marketing calendar

 6. Reach out to your team.

 When creating your calendar, reach out to other teams to make sure you don’t miss important dates.
-For example, if your CEO is speaking at a franchising or industry event, you may want to plan a blog post teasing or recapping his or her presentation.
-Similarly, if you’re planning a new product roll out, you’ll want to coordinate content and social posts around the release date.
+For example, if your CEO is speaking at a franchising or industry event, plan a blog post teasing or recapping his or her presentation.
+Similarly, if you’re planning a new product roll out, coordinate content and social posts around the release date.

 Save time and stress by organizing your content marketing all in one place!